arnsteio/short-shell-novice/02-create.md

 >
 > ~~~
 > $ ls -F
-> analyzed/  fructose.dat    raw/   sucrose.dat
+> analyzed/  meanTemp2010.nc    raw/   hydro.dat
 > ~~~
 >
-> The `fructose.dat` and `sucrose.dat` files contain output from her data
+> The `meanTemp2010.nc` and `hydro.dat` files contain output from her data
 > analysis.
 What command(s) covered in this lesson does she need to run so that the commands below will
 > produce the output shown?
 >